Distance: Roughly 660km

 The Gibb River Road is a 660 km track right through the wild heart of the Kimberley, stretching from east to west.
 A former cattle route, it’s one of the regions main attractions, and when you’re on it you can see why.

 For starters, it encapsulates the vastness of the wild Australian landscape.
 The red dirt, the enormous rocky escarpments, the piercing blue sky with a relentless sun beating down; and not a soul in sight.

 I will never forget navigating our way along the bumpy corrugated road.
 The vehicle was alive with conversation about how Aboriginals lived in these harsh conditions for 60 thousand years, let alone how on earth the pioneering settlers even survived.

-Of course there are many options to explore the region; a 4WD of your own (make sure you have more than one spare tire and do your research about proper preparation!) or take a 4WD tour (such as an APT Kimberley Wilderness Adventure).
+Of course there are many options to explore the region; a 4WD of your own (make sure you have more than one spare tyre and do your research about proper preparation!) or take a 4WD tour (such as an APT Kimberley Wilderness Adventure).
 We’ve done both, and I must admit it added another dimension when we had our tour guide, “Digger”, and could sit back, relax and enjoy his expertise and passion.

 The Gibb River Road is filled with stories, stop and take the time to learn.

 Digger was passionate about sharing the stories of the region.
 Our first stop after leaving Broome was the ‘Prison’ Boab Tree, where he explained the confronting reality of how it was used as a prison cell during the time of conflict with the local Aboriginals.
 The Kimberley is one of only a very few places in the world where this distinctive tree grows, and it’s somewhat of an icon for the region, as well as being intertwined with its history.